 COACHES: THIS IS A MUST READ!

-In 2021 we reported on a distance-only track meet hosted by Grand Rapids (Mich.)
-Ottawa Hills High School.
-800, 1600, 3200, both boys and girls.
+Consider a distance-only track meet, the 800, 1600, 3200, both boys and girls.
 No hurdles, no jumps, no starting blocks.
 At the end of the season.
 The week before the state finals.

-Dan Ebright, veteran Track and Field coach at Ottawa Hills, understood that after spring break, teams are typically focusing on the conference, regional and state meets.
+Dan Ebright, veteran Track and Field coach at Grand Rapids Ottawa Hills, understood that after spring break teams are typically focusing on the conference, regional and state meets.

 The runners are in their best shape of the season, but for some, those who will not make it to the starting line in the big meets, the season is over.
 The chance to set a PR is gone.
 For others, those running in both individual and relay races in the big meets, PRs may be sacrificed for points.